geoffrey-vl/mbed-os-retarget-segger-rtt/README.md

 # mbed-os-retarget-segger-rtt
-This implementation of the mbed-os interface mbed_retarget_alt.h redirects the stdio interface to the Segger Real-Time Terminal (RTT) instead of the default serial port.
+This is a FileHandle interface implementation and retarget registration of the stdio interface to the Segger Real-Time Terminal (RTT) instead of the default serial port.